 This VPN boasts no claims of being the best.
 Instead, they seem to take pride in the growth of their user base.
-Their website also mentions they’ve been featured on publications like Chip, Forbes, Mashable, and so on.
+Their website also mentions they’ve been featured in publications like Forbes, Mashable, and so on.
 With such big names behind them, there has to be something to their success.

 In this review, we’ll find out what that is.

 Our preliminary research resulted in drastic variations in the reviews this VPN has received.
 Some reviewers claim its speeds are unimpressive.
-Others praise the VPN for the amount of server options for its price.
+Others praise the VPN for the number of server options for its price.

 What’s the truth?
 Time to find out.

 Servers and Locations: A Global Community With 2000+ Servers to Choose From

 ZenMate offers its users a hefty server list, with over 2,000 servers located in 31 different countries!

 This VPN offers great freedoms to their 45 million users when it comes to server choice.
 Users have plenty of countries to choose from!

 We read that this VPN worked with Netflix, and it does… kind of.
 Only certain servers work; the first one we tried?
 It didn’t.

 Neither did the second.